ThioJoe/youtube-dl-easy/README.md

 ## Script / Code Parameters
 You may wish/need to change certain paremeters in the script code, located in the section called "PARAMETERS YOU MAY NEED/WISH TO CHANGE".
 This includes the location of the ffmpeg file, the output directory (default is desktop) and filename, and options.
 See YouTube-dl documentation for more parameters.

-### Powershell Execution Policy
+### Running the Script & Powershell Execution Policy
 By default you may not be able to run any powershell scripts unless you change Windows' execution policy.
-Try setting to "RemoteSigned".

-See tutorial on changing execution policy here: https://www.tenforums.com/tutorials/54585-change-powershell-script-execution-policy-windows-10-a.html
+You can change the execution policy just for the current process by running the following before running the script.
+Note that if you close the PowerShell window, it will reset the policy.

+`Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process`

+Alternatively if you like, because this script is signed, instead of "Unrestricted", you could use the "AllSigned" setting instead, like below.
+Note: If you changed any thing inside the script at all, even optional settings, the signature will no longer be valid.

+`Set-ExecutionPolicy -ExecutionPolicy AllSigned -Scope Process`

+You can then run the script by opening a PowerShell window to the folder with the script and entering this (don't forget the period):

+`.\"youtube-dl Easy Script.ps1"`

 ### Troubleshooting
 If you come across weird errors the first thing to try should be updating the youtube-dl program.
 You can do this using option # 6.
 YouTube-dl is updated pretty frequently and they usually fix issues quickly when YouTube.com makes breaking changes.